TomSssM/MyCodewars/snippets/git-cheatsheet.md

 This way we are telling to associate the key we are creating with the email named `ilyashome3@gmail.com`.

-Then go to GitHub and add this key which is associated with `ilyashome3@gmail.com` to the account that uses the email `ilyashome3@gmail.com`.
+Then go to GitHub and add this key we just created ( which is associated with `ilyashome3@gmail.com` ), add it to the account that uses the email `ilyashome3@gmail.com`.

 Likewise create another SSH key and associate it with a different email: